 Apple also showed that they could have a hand in the wireless router market with the introduction of their AirPort Express MC414LL/A. The unit is unique in the sense that it doesn’t use any external antenna.

 Even at that, it knows just how to manage connectivity efficiently.
 The router comes with support for dual bands ensuring you can set up your old and new units to run simultaneously and without lagging.

 Talking about setting up units, this router is restricted in the kinds of connections it can take.
 Like with most Apple products, the giant software company has pushed to keep things within the ecosystem by making the router compatible with only iOS and Mac OS-running units.
 That allows for setup of iPhones, iPads, and Macs on the network.

 On the back of the AirPort Express MC414LL/A is a UBS port through which you can connect your external drives.
 Furthermore, the router even comes with support for Airplay.
-Simply put, you will be able to connect to your stereo speaker set and stream iTunes music from anywhere you are in the house.
+Simply put, you will be able to connect to your wireless surround sound system and stream iTunes music from anywhere you are in the house.
 Provided such areas are under coverage, that is.

 Finally, Apple considers the security of your unit so much that they included a firewall in the built-in Airport Express to block malicious attempts to log on to your home network.

 The AirPort Express MC414LL/A can only be configured on devices that run on iOS and Mac OS.
 That includes all iPhones, iPads and Mac units.
 To set up on iPhones and iPads, you will need to connect the gadget via a cable modem to the router.
 You will then need to create your wireless network profile.